Paulo Fonseca: Porto

 Fonseca succeeded Vítor Pereira at Porto – winners of the last three league titles – when he joined on a two-year deal on 10 June 2013.
 He started his spell on a high note, winning the year's Supertaça Cândido de Oliveira after a 3–0 victory over Vitória de Guimarães which marked his first honour as a coach.

 However, on 5 March 2014, following a string of poor results that left the club in the third position in the league, nine points behind leaders Benfica, Fonseca was relieved of his duties.
 Previously, on 12 January, he had stated that Porto would be champions in the last matchday against that opponent.

 Paços return and Braga

 On 11 June 2014, Fonseca returned to Paços de Ferreira.
-His one season back at the Estádio da Mata Real resulted in an eighth-place finish, missing out on qualification to the UEFA Europa League on the final day.
+His one season back at the Estádio da Mata Real resulted in an eighth-place finish, missing out on qualification for the UEFA Europa League on the final day.

 Fonseca agreed to a two-year contract with Braga on 1 July 2015.
 He led them to fourth position, also winning the domestic cup for the first time in 50 years with a penalty shootout victory over Porto in the final.
 In the Europa League, they reached the last-eight stage.